It doesn’t take twelve years to educate a child.

 I think you already know.
 100 years in, and most people you talk to will lament one problem or another with public schools.
 Some will just wish prayer back in school, while others are on the forefront of fighting against the early sexualization of children, the radical revision of history, and retro-racism known as critical race theory.

 My point is this: inroducing K-12 in the school system was not for the benefit of education, and it certainly hasn’t produced the imaginary results that some people think it should have.
 While some goodhearted people genuinely wanted a better education for America’s children, more wealthy and influential people saw a means of splitting the family apart to change a nation.

 And it has worked.

-So, back to the title of this post: it does not take 12 years to educate a child.
+So, back to the point of this post: it doesn’t take twelve years to educate a child.
 The proof is in the pudding.
-Over the first three centuries of this country’s massive growth, children educated in the home and in various tutoring situations, haphazard or not, created a nation that succeeded far beyond the wildest dreams of any revolutionary…for a time.
+Over the course the timeline, and through the first three centuries of this country’s massive growth, children educated in the home and in various tutoring situations, haphazard or not, created a nation that succeeded far beyond the wildest dreams of any revolutionary…for a time.
 Free markets were allowed to flourish, Christianity was valued in the home and in the community, the principles of freedom were tested and passed, and the age of progress was explosive.
 America gave the world some of its most lasting inventions, including the ability to fly.
 Think about it.
 Fly!
 Only in the last century was that possible for humans, and it happened because of two brothers who were schooled in that haphazard manner described above.

 Anyone Can Homeschool